 When you’re a kid, half and half comes along with a certain status among other kids–mistakenly assuming that half and half means double the presents in December.
 As you grow older, half and half shifts from being cool to being inferior.

 I am not going to have a Christmas tree in my house, and I am definitely not going to have a Hanukkah bush.
 But I went to my parents’ house for Christmas last year, and when I have a family, they’ll go too.
 My kids will know that the round red brocade ornament was made from the top of a pickle jar and fabric scraps when their grandparents were young and didn’t have enough money to buy ornaments.
 And they’ll know that the wooden farm and fragile plaster animals go back generations in grandpa’s family.
 And they’ll know that it’s OK to love this part of their family history without threatening their Judaism.
-And at the same time, they will learn from these non-Jewish traditions the value of memory, of family, and of sharing.
+And at the same time, they will learn from these traditions that aren’t Jewish the value of memory, of family, and of sharing.

 This solution, which I have come to over time, will not work with every family.
 For families with strong religious beliefs other than Judaism, celebrating family traditions without also making strong statements of faith may be difficult.
 Every family needs to find its own balance.